Launching a Project Management Office: Implementation and Improvement

 Implementing the Project Management Office

-Once the PMO is established, you can start to move projects into this structure.
-These projects were selected during the second stage, Initiation, as you decided on the scope and services to offer in the first phase.
+Once the PMO is established, you can start to move projects into a structure.
+The projects were selected during the second stage: Initiation, as you decided on the scope and services to offer in the first phase.

-Launch your pilot set of projects, supported by clear plans for communication, change management, and governance.
+Launch your pilot set of approved projects, supported by clear plans for communication, change management, and governance.

 You’ll also want to plan and track the resources of your team.
 As you implement the Project Management Office, there are going to be new duties and new responsibilities for various individuals.

-As teams become more confident, you can build on a solid foundation with more projects and complexity.
+As teams become more confident, you can build on a solid foundation with more projects and complexity, leading to more predictable, timely, and successful outcomes for your entire portfolio of projects.

 Continuous Improvement